connexcs/docs/my-account.md

 ## Two factor Authentication
+Two-factor authentication (also known as 2FA) is a method of confirming a user's claimed identity by utilizing a combination of two different components.
+You can use the Google Authenticator or a similar app which can generate the security code.

-Users can also enable "Two factor Authentication".
+ You can enable "Two factor Authentication".
 For this purpose, click on the Two factor Authentication and click on Enable the TFA, as shown in the image below:

 ![alt text][tfa]